cnvrg/group-size-estimator/gse-data-preparation/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 The GSE Data Preparation library allows the user to create a dataset that is compatible with the YOLOv5 model.
 It accepts arguments such as paths to data/image/label directories, performs train-validation splitting and creates a dataset configuration file for training the model.
-As part of the [Group Size Estimator Blueprint](), this library processes raw data and makes it accessible to subsequent libraries in the Blueprint.
+As part of the [GSE Training Blueprints](), this library processes raw data and makes it accessible to subsequent libraries in the Blueprint.

 Click [here]() for more information on this library.